gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 Firstly, we know since the 1990s that WCCC is mathematically false.
 Physicists [P. S. Joshi, I. H. Dwivedi][inspire/joshi-dwivedi], [D. Christodoulou][inspire/christodoulou], and others, have proven that naked singularities can form in specific cases through the collapse of matter.
 These results led famous physicist Stephen Hawking to [concede his original bet][web/hawking-bet-naked-singularity] against naked singularities.
 Indeed, GR appears to have no internal mechanism to prevent their formation.

 The only caveat is that these examples heavily rely on a specific set of Cauchy data (*e.g.*, with perfect spherical symmetry).
-Nonetheless, there are those who believe it is only a matter of time until we figure out processes capable of generating them under very few assumptions, making them generic enough to occur in Nature.
+Nonetheless, there are those who believe it is only a matter of time until we figure out processes capable of generating them under very few assumptions, making naked singularities generic enough to occur in Nature.

 Secondly, SCCC may not hold true when quantum effects are taken into account.
 Quantum fields do not always adhere to WECs, and quantum gravity effects may further complicate this discussion.
 Either of these factors could potentially stabilize the Cauchy horizon, making it long-lived.

-Thirdly, and finally, SCCC has been proven to be mathematically false twice now, regardless of quantum effects.
-In 2003, M. Dafermos developed a [proof of existence of the region across the CH inside a charged (Reissner-Nordström) black hole][inspire/dafermos].
-In 2017, Dafermos, now collaborating with J. Luk, managed to develop a [similar proof for the CH inside a rotating (Kerr) black hole][inspire/dafermos-luk].
+Thirdly, and finally, SCCC has been proven mathematically false twice now, regardless of quantum effects.
+In 2003, M. Dafermos developed a [proof of existence of the region across the CH inside charged (Reissner-Nordström) black holes][inspire/dafermos].
+In 2017, Dafermos and J. Luk, managed to develop a [similar proof for the CH inside rotating (Kerr) black holes][inspire/dafermos-luk].

 The caveat is that these proofs hold only in the category of continuous spacetimes.
 The inherent instability of CHs when WECs are satisfied does not mean its interior region collapses out of existence into a singularity, as previously thought.
 Instead, in a much less dramatic manner, its smoothness ($C^\infty$ differentiability) collapses into just continuity ($C^0$).
 Black holes' CHs, its interior region, and the metric field there survive the gravitational collapse but as continuous non-differentiable structures.
 Fair enough, if the metric is only $C^0$, then Einstein's equations are not even valid there.
 And, once again, we are unable to draw further conclusions about their well-posedness.